 Wrap Up: Should You Avoid Natural Flavors?

 Natural flavors are not natural, no matter how much food companies try to convince you otherwise.

 But they’re so prevalent in so many foods it’s really hard to avoid them.

-At the end of the day, eating more fresh foods that come from nature and packaged foods with only ingredients you recognize as real food is the easiest way to avoid natural flavors.
+And at the end of the day, eating more fresh foods that come from nature and packaged foods with only ingredients you recognize as real food is the easiest way to avoid natural flavors.